University Centre for Computer Corpus

 Predicate Argument Structure The full (318 page) manual for

-PennTreebank II markup is available as a Latex or
+PennTreebank II markup is available as a PDF.

 The first 10% Penn TreeBank sentences are available with both standard PennTree and also Dependency parsing as part of the free dataset for the Python-based Natural Language Tool Kit (NLTK).